-If you haven’t read the initial ikigai post, please start here: The Truth about Ikigai: Definitions, Diagrams & Myths about the Japanese Life Purpose
+This is the second post in an ikigai mini-series.
+Jump to the first post here: The Truth about Ikigai: Definitions, Diagrams & Myths about the Japanese Life Purpose

 The first post gives you the origin/definition of ikigai, the evolution of the original ikigai diagram, and busts some myths that should be considered about ikigai.
 It provides the basis for why the ikigai diagram needs to evolve.